Geocodio/docs/source/index.html.md

 ## Intersections

-You can also geocode intersections, just specify the two streets that you want to geocode in your query.
-We support various formats, here's a few examples:
+You can also geocode intersections.
+Just specify the two streets that you want to geocode in your query.
+We support various formats:

 * <a href="https://api.geocod.io/v1/geocode?q=E+58th+St+and+Madison+Ave%2C+New+York%2C+NY&api_key=YOUR_API_KEY" target="_blank">E 58th St and Madison Ave, New York, NY</a>
 * <a href="https://api.geocod.io/v1/geocode?q=Market+and+4th%2C+San+Francisco&api_key=YOUR_API_KEY" target="_blank">Market and 4th, San Francisco</a>